enessahins/ZimbraGeoBan/README.md

 # ZimbraGeoBan

 ZimbraGeoBan is a script that enhances the security of your Zimbra mail server by managing login attempts based on the country of origin.
-It integrates with Fail2Ban to block unauthorized access and sends email notifications based on the configuration set in the crontab.
+It integrates with Fail2Ban to block unauthorized access and sends email notifications.

 For installation Fail2ban for Zimbra